 Municipalities need a broader range of revenue tools.
 These should include revenue sources that automatically grow with the economy.
-Municipalities also need to closely consider how their taxes and revenues affect middle- and lower-income households.
-Many municipal revenue tools are regressive, as lower-income earners pay a larger share of their income in the tax or fee than those with higher incomes.
+Municipalities also need to closely consider how their taxes and revenues affect middle- and lower‑income households.
+Many municipal revenue tools such as property taxes and user fees are regressive, as lower-income earners pay a larger share of their income on the tax or fee than those with higher incomes.
 Canada’s tax system has become more unfair over the past three decades and has contributed to growing inequality.
 Increased reliance on regressive revenue tools such as user fees, property taxes and consumption taxes has contributed to this.

 For good reason, these types of regressive taxes and user fees encounter public opposition.
 It is crucial for our social and economic health that new funding sources shift costs fairly onto those who can most afford to pay.